gis-yang/DroneMapping/README.md

 The first training module includes a tutorial to introduce basic manipulation, assembly, setup software, and calibration of the quadcopter drone.
 The DJI Phantom 4 Pro were used as an example.
 The training contents includes a lecture-based review of the drone, its basic flight manipulation, rules and regulations for drone flights.
 Through the lecture and tutorial, safe drone assembly techniques were reviewed as well as safety requirements.
 We covered pre-flight planning and in-flight precautions, including maintaining UAV within visual line of sight of the remote pilot.

-*	Read the [Phantom 4 manual] (/Documents/Phantom_4_User_Manual_v1.6.pdf) to learn basic manipulation, assembly, setup software, and calibration of the quadcopter drone.
+*	Read the [Phantom 4 manual](/Documents/Phantom_4_User_Manual_v1.6.pdf) to learn basic manipulation, assembly, setup software, and calibration of the quadcopter drone.
 *	Review the drone, its basic flight manipulation, rules and regulations for drone flights.
 *	Read through the [operations manual and safety guidelines](Documents/CSGIS_Preflight_Planning_and_Safety.pdf)l and participated in a hands-on tutorial setting up the drone and software environment for a flight.
 *	One-hour practice fly, get familiar with manual drone operations, including takeoff and landing, changing flight altitude, and adjusting drone camera/video settings